benjamin-bk-krueger/kringle-game/ABOUT.md

 I got a working Docker container but for someone without a Docker installation the program cannot be used.
 It can be installed on a server and be accessed via SSH but maybe it's easier just to access the game using a web browser.
 The original game is using WeTTY.
 Why not use that one as well?
 Having some difficulties building WeTTY from sources but at the end I was successful.
 Modified the Docker container so WeTTY gets started when the container is running.
 Writing encryption (HTTPS, reverse proxy) on my todo list...

 Started writing unit test cases...

+Managed to trigger automatic code builds via GitHub Actions.
+My action is taking the code, building a Docker image and deploying it do Docker Hub at the end.
+No need to build anything locally anymore.

+Now I do have a really cool code pipeline.
+I can edit the code - as soon as I commit the changes to the GitHub repo I'll get a Docker image a few minutes afterwards in my Docker repository.
+A next step may be to deploy that image on some server, maybe some AWS service and host the container there.
+Enough infrastructure stuff for the moment.
+Guess I'll focus on the game itself again.

+WEEKEND TIME!!!